adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #165 Didn't make progress today.
 Had to go to early games.
 But will make progress tomorrow.
 So close to being done!
 Don't stop!

 #166 Choose to sleep in.
 Needed the rest.
 Will continue tomorrow.

+#167 Did make progress today.
+Did indeed continue with more.